How to Choose a Veterinarian

 - Which emergency services are available?

-Learn what is normal for your pet so you recognize the first signs of illness, and see your vet regularly for preventive visits, not only when your pet becomes ill.
-If a pet is not well, don't wait until she is really sick before calling your vet.
-It is frustrating for a vet, and heartbreaking to owners, to see an animal die of an illness that could have been treated successfully if professional care had begun sooner.
+Learn what is normal for your pet so you recognize the first signs of illness, and see your vet regularly for preventive visits – not only when your pet becomes ill.
+If a pet is not well, don’t wait until she is really sick before calling the vet.
+It is frustrating for a vet – and heartbreaking for an owner – to see an animal die of an illness that could have been successfully treated if the owner had sought professional care sooner.

 How Can I Be a Responsible Pet Caregiver?

+Keep your pet safe indoors.
+Adopt a pet for life.
 Prevent pet overpopulation and gain a happier, healthier pet by having your animal spayed or neutered.
-Keep your pet safe indoors, adopt a pet for life, and choose a caring and competent veterinarian who will provide years of quality medical care for your beloved companion animal.
+Choose a caring and competent veterinarian who will provide years of quality medical care for your beloved companion animal.

-As a pet owner, you are ultimately responsible for your pet's care.
-If you feel your needs as a client or the needs of your pet as a patient are not being met, it may be time to find a new veterinarian.
-However, many situations are a result of misunderstandings, which can be resolved through talking things out and looking for solutions.
-If you cannot resolve a fee or treatment dispute with your vet, you may contact the ethics and grievance committee of your local or state veterinary association and/or the American Veterinary Medical Association.
-For serious issues of medical competence, you may file a formal complaint with the Veterinary Licensing Board in your state.
-And finally, you can take up the matter as a civil suit with your attorney.
-You can hopefully avoid such unpleasant experiences by carefully and thoughtfully choosing your veterinarian-your pet's second-best friend.
+As a pet owner, you are ultimately responsible for your pet’s care.
+If you feel your needs as a client, or your pet’s needs as a patient are not being met, it may be time to find a new veterinarian.
+Keep in mind though, that many unpleasant situations are the result of misunderstandings that could be resolved through talking things out and looking for solutions.
+If you cannot resolve a fee or treatment dispute with your vet, you can contact the ethics and grievance committee of your local or state veterinary association, and/or the American Veterinary Medical Association.
+For serious issues of medical competence, you can file a formal complaint with the Veterinary Licensing Board in your state.
+You could also take up the matter as a civil suit with your attorney.
+Hopefully, however, you can avoid finding yourself in such circumstances by carefully and thoughtfully choosing your veterinarian.

 Adapted from Humane Society of the United States.
 All rights reserved.

 Join our mailing list and get the latest news and special offers from Napa Humane.